 - A student can be submitted for or maintained for coding if all three of the following elements are present: - 1.
 There is an evaluation, diagnosis or a professional conclusion by qualified personnel - A diagnosis by itself is NOT enough to apply for a handicap code nor does it guarantee a code (other two conditions must also be met) - If an already coded student presents with symptoms of a more severe handicap code, he/she can only be submitted if there is a professional report with a clear diagnosis (new diagnosis) - 2.
 The disabilities and limitations are being experienced on an academic level - The student must currently be experiencing significant limitations and disabilities on an academic level related to their diagnosis/declared code - Social difficulties (e.g., difficulties with peers in the school yard) alone are not sufficient for coding, there must be an impact on academic learning - 3.
-The student is receiving regular direct supportive measures - Mild Codes 33, 34, 42, 44: require a minimum 2-hours/week of direct support - Students in a special education grouping - The child is considered to be receiving 1-hour of service per week by virtue of being in this class - Thus, we only need to demonstrate one additional hour of service outside of class time - e.g., Special Ed Tech, attendant etc. must equal to 1-hour - Heavy Codes 14, 23, 24, 36, 50, 53, 99: require a minimum of 10-hours/week of direct support - Exception: if 2 students who are both being considered for 'heavy' codes are in the same class, and the support amounts to 15-hours between the two (i.e., attendant), then only a total of 7.5-hours is required for each child for that school year - Students in a special education grouping - The child is considered to be receiving 5-hours of service per week by virtue of being in this class - Thus, we only need to demonstrate 5 additional hours of service outside of class time - e.g., Special Ed Tech, attendant etc. must equal to 5-hours - Does not include: - In-school professional assessment, observation, consultation, or paperwork (cannot be counted as they are not considered continuous services regularly given to the student) - Flexible pedagogy/support by the student's regular teacher(s) - Can include: - Any services directly provided to the student by: remedial teacher, psychologist (i.e., therapy), interpretertechnician, supervisor, special education technician, speech-language pathologist (i.e., therapy), psychoeducator, attendant - $\circ\;$ Number of hours must meet what is required by the declared code - Three possible scenarios: - 1.
-Student presently meets all three criteria for coding \rightarrow can be submitted or code remains in place - 2.
-Student does not meet any one of the three criteria required \rightarrow cannot be submitted - 3.
-Student once met criteria for and received a code, but no longer meets any one of the three criteria → student's code must be removed
+The student is receiving regular direct supportive measures - Students are receiving direct regular support inside or out of the class - Does not include: - In-school professional assessment, observation, consultation, or paperwork (cannot be counted as they are not considered continuous services regularly given to the student) - Flexible pedagogy/support by the student's regular teacher(s) - Can include: - Any services directly provided to the student by: remedial teacher, psychologist (i.e., therapy), interpretertechnician, supervisor, special education technician, speech-language pathologist (i.e., therapy), psychoeducator, attendant - o Number of hours must meet what is required by the declared code - Three possible scenarios: - 1.
+Student presently meets all three criteria for coding $\rightarrow$ can be submitted or code remains in place - 2.
+Student does not meet any one of the three criteria required $\rightarrow$ cannot be submitted - 3.
+Student once met criteria for and received a code, but no longer meets any one of the three criteria → student's code could be removed

-Page 32
+Page 34